 The Tampa Law Center satellite library is a two-floor facility with 15 group study rooms and 200 seats.
 This facility provides wireless and wired Internet access and a core collection of law and law-related print resources.
 The Tampa Law Center library is available to students daily from 6 a.m. to midnight.

-Associate Professor and Government Documents and Reference Librarian, 1998
+Associate Professor and Government Documents and Research Librarian, 1998

 B.A., Boston College